Did you set New Year’s resolutions this year? No? I didn’t either!

 5. Switch From Credit to Debit

 One of the best habits you can adopt if you are prone to overspending and racking up credit card debt is to shred your credit card and switch to debit.
 Debit cards offer a natural limit to how much you can spend as you can only spend until your account is empty.
 There’s no danger of racking up high-interest debt that could take years to pay off.
 Once again, make sure you opt out of overdraft protection with your bank so you can’t go negative in your account.
 If you do, you’ll be subject to some hefty bank fees.
-Chime is a bank account with no fees that doesn’t allow you to overdraw your Spending Account, so there’s never worry about an overdraft fee.
+Opening a checking account through Chime gives members no monthly fees and allows eligible members to overdraw their Checking Account¹, so there’s never worry about an overdraft fee.

 6. Pay Extra on Your Debt

 If you’re in the nasty habit of only paying the minimum on your debt, it’s time to start a new habit.
 Being paying extra on your debt to get it paid off faster.
 Even if you don’t have a lot of extra money, a few dollars can make a big difference.
 To make sure you use your money for debt instead of being tempted to spend it on other things, try making extra payments to your debt any time you have extra money in your account.

 7. Start Investing

 Just like paying yourself first, you also need to make sure you’ve taken care of your future self by investing for retirement and other future needs.
 The easiest way to get started investing is to start contributing to your employer-sponsored retirement plan if one is available to you.
 If you aren’t already contributing, you might be missing out on free money!
 Many employers will offer employees a match on their contributions.
 But, if you don’t have an employer-sponsored retirement plan, you should still be investing.
 Open up an IRA or Roth IRA right away and make contributions regularly.

 8. Don’t Let Bad Days Get You Down